Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Someone updates Clarity when they get around to it.
 The gap between what happened and what's recorded widens every week.

-TransUnion recognized this pattern as Broadcom increased prices 30-35%, bringing total costs to $1 million.
+TransUnion's Clarity time-tracking costs had risen to around $1 million annually.
 That price increase didn't come with the level of product innovation TransUnion was looking for.
 That led them to replace Clarity's time tracking with Tempo Timesheets.

 The result: Time tracking costs reduced by 94%, $750K in annual savings, and approval workflows cut from 17 steps to 4.
 In their words: